UCLComputerScience/COMP0016_2020_21_Team19/site/content/hci.md

 We chose to evaluate our prototype by performing a usability test (What is Usability Testing?, 2020) rather than an analytical evaluation, whereby we distributed our digital prototype to pseudo-users and asked them to perform basic, realistic tasks on the system while we watched over them on a video call and they shared their screen.
 We did this because of the complexity involved in finding experts to carry out a heuristic evaluation.
 Users were encouraged to think aloud (T07: Research Driven Think-Aloud Protocols in Usability Testing | HCI International 2014, 2020) and weren't responded to when they asked questions about the prototype.
 Through observation of our users, we identified and resolved the following issues with our prototype:

-1. (Student Dashboard): Students were confused by the "Deadline" heading.
+1. (Respondent Dashboard): Respondents were confused by the "Deadline" heading.

-2. (Student Dashboard): Students didn't know what the sort or filter options at the top of the page were.
+2. (Respondent Dashboard): Respondents didn't know what the sort or filter options at the top of the page were.

-3. (Student Dashboard): Students didn't know that they could click on individual tasks.
+3. (Respondent Dashboard): Respondents didn't know that they could click on individual tasks.

-4. (Student Leaderboard): Students had trouble finding leaderboards for each of their classes as they were organised in pages rather than through tabs.
+4. (Respondent Leaderboard): Respondents had trouble finding leaderboards for each of their classes as they were organised in pages rather than through tabs.

-5. (Student Leaderboard): There were no numbered rankings of students on each leaderboard so students had to count each position to work out where they ranked.
+5. (Respondent Leaderboard): There were no numbered rankings of respondents on each leaderboard so respondents had to count each position to work out where they ranked.

-6. (Student Leaderboard): The student was not clearly visible or highlighted on the leaderboard, so students often took longer than needed to find themselves.
+6. (Respondent Leaderboard): The respondent was not clearly visible or highlighted on the leaderboard, so respondents often took longer than needed to find themselves.

 7. (All Pages): Users didn't know what the search option was searching through.

-8. (Student Dashboard): Users were frustrated by the need to click through multiple pages.
+8. (Respondent Dashboard): Users were frustrated by the need to click through multiple pages.

-9. (Student Feedback Form): Students were confused by the phrasing of the final default question of the feedback form.
+9. (Respondent Feedback Form): Respondents were confused by the phrasing of the final default question of the feedback form.

-10. (Teacher Dashboard): Teachers couldn't interpret the example class progress graphs provided in the class leaderboard tabs.
+10. (Surveyor Dashboard): Surveyors couldn't interpret the example class progress graphs provided in the class leaderboard tabs.

-11. (Teacher Dashboard): Teachers did not know how to show all tasks.
+11. (Surveyor Dashboard): Surveyors did not know how to show all tasks.

-12. (Teacher Dashboard): Teachers didn't know how to sort the tasks by any of the headings on the task list.
+12. (Surveyor Dashboard): Surveyors didn't know how to sort the tasks by any of the headings on the task list.

-13. (Task Overview): Teachers couldn't interpret the results of the responses of each of the pages.
+13. (Task Overview): Surveyors couldn't interpret the results of the responses of each of the pages.

-14. (Teacher Dashboard): Teachers didn't know that they could scroll through the class leaderboards.
+14. (Surveyor Dashboard): Surveyors didn't know that they could scroll through the class leaderboards.

 <div id="carouselPrototypesImproved" class="carousel carousel-dark slide mb-3" data-bs-ride="carousel">